-123. On information and belief, FHFA agreed to the Net Worth Sweep only at the insistence and under the direction and supervision of Treasury.
-But because HERA mandates that FHFA "shall not be subject to the direction or supervision of any other agency" when performing its duties as conservator for the Companies, 12 U.S.C. § 4617(a)(7), Treasury acted in excess of its authority in imposing its will on FHFA.
+- 151. On information and belief, FHFA agreed to the Net Worth Sweep only at the insistence and under the direction and supervision of Treasury.
+But because HERA mandates that FHFA "shall not be subject to the direction or supervision of any other agency" when performing its duties as conservator for the Companies, 12 U.S.C. § 4617(a)(7), Treasury acted in excess of its authority in imposing its will on FHFA. - 152.
+Treasury's conduct was therefore outside of Treasury's authority under HERA and "in excess of statutory . . . authority" and "without observance of procedure required by law," and Plaintiff is therefore entitled to relief against Treasury pursuant to 5 U.S.C. §§ 702, 706(2)(C), (D).